redaktor/depot/README.md

 -----------------

 There are a handful of other PHP implementations of the Tent protocol, notably [TentPHP][4].
-TentPHP will definitely make a better base for many client apps.

-TentPHP has basic persistence via Doctrine DBAL built in and handles application authorization and user authentication state with sessions.
+TentPHP ships with persistence via Doctrine DBAL, handles application authorization and state, and handles user authentication and authorization.
 It is streamlined for quickly rolling out a new Tent based client application with less fuss.

-Depot, on the other hand, is more about making decisions on how you want to put your application together.
-There are still constraints, of course, but specifics like how a user (or, for that matter, that there will be users at all) are left to the application and where possible not dictated by Depot.
+Depot is more about making decisions on how you want to put your application together.
+Depot also offers an API server interface in addition to an API client interface.

+TentPHP will definitely make a better base for many *client* apps.
+The benefits are many and are spelled out quite clearly on the [TentPHP][4] project page.

 [1]: https://tent.io